mistralai/platform-docs-public/docs/platform/06-changelog.md

    - `mistral-medium-latest` (aka `mistral-medium-2312`): old model.
 The previous mistral-medium has been dated and tagged as `mistral-medium-2312`.
     - `mistral-large-latest` (aka `mistral-large-2402`): our new flagship model with leading performance.

-    Check out the model selection guide to learn more.

 - New API capabilities:
     - Function calling: available for Mistral-small, Mistral-medium, and Mistral-large.
-To learn more, please check out the function calling guide.
     - JSON mode: available for Mistral Small, Mistral Medium, and Mistral Large

 - La Plateforme: